aalexelis/d3_front4scala/PITCHME.md

 - What kind of team do you work in (BE engineers, FE engineers, designers)
 - What backend technologies do you use?
 - What frontend technologies do you use?
-- Are you happy with the level of integration?
+- Do you have any problems with the level of integration?
 ---
 @title[Problems]
 ## The problem